Whitecanid/SweetFXOculus/README.md

 This is based on SweetFX 1.4 (the latest version compatible with RadeonPro 1.1.1.0).
 The only file that was modified from the source files was main.h (the Oculus/Dive/Google cardboard rift warping shader was written directly in that file, with all the includes also hardcoded in there).

+The shader was originally written with Elite Dangerous in mind, in order to avoid the Side-by-Side + custom monitor resolution hack.

 Feel free to clean it up.
 This was tested with a Nexus 7 homebuilt Cheap-culus device successfully.

 You want to adapt the #defines in order to adapt the lens correction factors, chroma aberration factors, image X-Y shift, and x separation shift between the 2 eyes, in order to adapt to your own device.